basecom/FixturesPlugin/docs/writing/first-fixture.md

 After successfully executing the command, you now should have an additional tax rate of 90%!

 ## Better use upsert instead of create
-We have one problem with our fixtures.
+We have one problem with our fixture.
 Try to run the fixtures again:

 ```shell:no-line-numbers
 bin/console fixture:load